Fat vs. Muscle

 Today we’re discussing the difference between muscle and fat.
 Does one really weigh more?
 Can you turn fat into muscle?
 And, most importantly—is there a better way to track progress than stepping on the scale?

 What’s the difference between a pound of fat and a pound of muscle?

-A pound of fat is a lot bigger and takes up more space than a pound of muscle.
-Muscle is much denser than fat, it takes up four-fifths as much space as fat does.
-Although someone is the same height and weight, depending on their body fat percentage, one will appear larger.
-Look at the picture above.
-As you can see, the fat pictured looks a lot more lumpy and bulky, whereas the muscle is smooth and shapely.
+Muscle and fat actually differ in density, meaning a pound of fat takes up more space than a pound of muscle.
+Muscle, which is much denser than fat, takes up four-fifths as much space as fat does.
+Because of this, even if two people are the same height and weight, their bodies may look very different depending on their body fat percentages.